Francessco121/dino-recomp/BUILDING.md

 > [!NOTE]
 > You do not necessarily need the Visual Studio UI to build/debug the project but the above installation is still required.
 More on the different build options below.

-The other tool necessary will be `make` which can be installe via [Chocolatey](https://chocolatey.org/):
+The other tool necessary will be `make` which can be installed via [Chocolatey](https://chocolatey.org/):
 ```bash
 choco install make
 ```